-This client applied for a role of Team Leader Child Protection in state (WA) government.
-The selection criteria component involved addressing five (5) criteria in three (3) pages.
-Her application successfully guaranteed a job interview.
-Following are excerpts from 3 of the criteria.
+This client applied for the role of Team Leader Child Protection in state (WA) government.
+The selection criteria component involved addressing five criteria in three pages.
+Their application secured a job interview.
+Following are excerpts from two of the criteria.

 Advanced supervision, management, leadership skills and experience in working in a multi-disciplinary team setting.

 I have had extensive experience working in a multi-disciplinary team setting, comprising child protection practitioners, support staff, project officers, and non-Government officers.
 I value the input and expertise from other professionals and work collaboratively with them to achieve better outcomes for families.
 I place a strong emphasis on case discussions that occur within a multidisciplinary team and the sharing of the decision-making responsibilities on complex cases.
 During my various roles in Victoria, I oversaw large numbered care teams comprising psychologists, residential care workers, team leaders, education officers, carers, parents, and when suitable, the children.
 Over time, strong working relationships were formed; I drew on the strengths and expertise of each individual in the team to provide integrated and all-inclusive service delivery which led to significant outcomes for children.
 In addition, I have been a member of management teams where I have provided formal case reviews, solutions to complex issues, advice to program managers, and contributed to effective service delivery and program direction via the provision of ideas and recommendations on how to improve and deliver services and programs in a more efficient manner.

 Advanced skills and understanding of contemporary casework and practice models and methods and their application in working with children, families and communities.